Stefano Boeri Architetti

 Architectural project with Kengo Kuma & Associates (Sora, Le Palais des Congrès), Oxo Architectes (Le Potager De Villiers, Business Home), KOZ Architectes (2 buildings, Archipel), Michael Green Architecture (Peuplier Blanc, Prairie Blanche), X-TU (La Ressourcerie, Green Jenga) Landscape concept James Corner Field Operations; Atelier Paul Arene

-La Forêt Blanche features a load-bearing structure formed using wooden pillar beams, vertical concrete cores and XLam load-bearing wall panels which reinforce the floors and walls.
-The elements intended to house the vegetation consist of a special mixed wood-steel structure, calibrated to bear the significant weight and complex and dynamic static status of the plants especially when subjected to the effect of the wind.
+On a structural level, the Forêt Blanche has a load-bearing wooden structure, with vertical concrete cores and load-bearing XLam infill panels, which reinforce the floors and walls.
+The elements destined to accommodate the vegetation will consist of a special mixed wood-steel structure, calibrated to support a considerable weight and the complex and dynamic statics of the plants, which are also subject to the action of the wind.

-Like La Forêt Blanche, La Cour Verte also has a loadbearing structure – pillar beams – made of wood, vertical concrete cores and X-lam panels.
-The façade’s skin is made of glazed surfaces that offer different degrees of opacity while at the same time integrating a sophisticated system of protection against direct sunlight.
-A series of panels integrated on the highest part of the roof generates a total photovoltaic surface of 1,000 square metres.
+Structurally similar to the Forêt Blanche, the Cour Verte is characterised on the façade by glazed surfaces offering varying degrees of opacity, while at the same time integrating a sophisticated system of protection from direct sunlight.
+A series of integrated panels on the highest part of the roof generates a total photovoltaic surface area of 1.000 square metres.